larshoeft/dfg-proposal/README.md

 # Learning Chemistry through Dialogic Argumentation
+Lars Höft

 ## Introduction

-Students often enter the classroom with preconceptions or alternative conceptions—commonly referred to as misconceptions—about scientific phenomena.
-These misconceptions typically develop through everyday experiences or even as a result of prior classroom instruction, and while they may be functional in daily reasoning, they often contradict scientific explanations.
-Achieving a *conceptual change*, that is, a shift from intuitive or naïve conceptions to scientifically accurate understanding, is known to be a challenging and gradual process (Chi & Vosniadou, 2008; diSessa, 2017; Vosniadou, 1994).
-Moreover, research suggests that alternative and scientific conceptions can coexist for extended periods before a stable conceptual restructuring occurs.

-To facilitate conceptual change, instructional approaches such as *refutation texts* and *dialogical argumentation* have proven effective.
-Refutation texts explicitly present a common misconception, refute it, and then introduce the scientifically accepted concept.
-Dialogical argumentation engages learners in discussing and reasoning about conflicting viewpoints.
-Both methods are designed to induce *cognitive incongruence*, a state of mental conflict that arises when new information challenges existing beliefs.

-Experiencing such incongruence can evoke *epistemic emotions*, which are emotions directly related to knowledge acquisition and cognitive processing.
-These emotions can either enhance learning—such as curiosity and enjoyment—or hinder it—such as frustration and anxiety (Muis et al., 2018; Pekrun, 2024).

-The present study aims to investigate the combined use of refutation texts and dialogical argumentation in promoting and consolidating conceptual change.
-Furthermore, it seeks to explore the role of epistemic emotions in mediating or moderating these learning processes, thereby contributing to a deeper understanding of the emotional dynamics involved in conceptual change.
+Students often enter the classroom with naïve conceptions or alternative conceptions—commonly referred to as misconceptions—about scientific phenomena.
+These misconceptions may develop through everyday experiences or prior classroom instruction and, while functional in daily reasoning, often contradict scientific explanations.
+Achieving a conceptual change, that is, a shift from intuitive or naïve conceptions to scientifically accurate understanding, i.e., a more sophisticated concept, is a challenging and gradual process that unfolds individually and does not necessarily follow a linear trajectory (Chi & Vosniadou, 2008; diSessa, 2017; Vosniadou, 1994).
+Research also suggests that alternative and scientific conceptions can coexist for extended periods before stable restructuring occurs.
+Instructional approaches such as refutation texts have proven effective by explicitly presenting a misconception, refuting it, and introducing the scientifically accepted concept.
+However, the durability of conceptual change beyond an immediate posttest is uncertain, making consolidation tasks essential.
+Dialogical argumentation can support this process by engaging learners in reasoning about conflicting interpretations of a scientific phenomenon, deepening understanding and enhancing the generality and explanatory power of the new concept across different contexts.
+Both methods aim to induce cognitive incongruence, a state of mental conflict that arises when new information challenges existing beliefs, which can evoke epistemic emotions.
+These emotions, directly related to knowledge acquisition and cognitive processing, can either enhance learning, such as curiosity and enjoyment, or impede it, such as frustration and anxiety (Muis et al., 2018; Pekrun, 2024).
+The proposed project aims to investigate the combined use of refutation texts and dialogical argumentation in promoting and consolidating conceptual change and examines the role of epistemic emotions in mediating these processes, contributing to a deeper understanding of the emotional dynamics involved in conceptual change.

 ### Refutation Texts